2Emma-zhou/Work-Related/my-website/docs/Getting Started/Installing supOS Platform.md

 ## Preparation

 ✅A Ubuntu 20.04.2 server for supOS<br/>
-✅A Windows server for supCollector <br/>
+✅A Windows server for X-Collector <br/>
 ✅A USB dongle burned with authorization file or just an authorization file<br/>